wanghaisheng/responsive-landing-page-starter/content/blog/en/throttling-bulk-sms-campaigns-with-python-and-vonage-sms-api.md

 django-admin startproject vonage_project
 ```

-You need to configure the Django-cors-headers for the application.
+Next, you need to configure the `Django-cors-headers` for the application.
 That way, other origins and frontend applications can make a request to your Django application.
 Go to the `MIDDLEWARE` in the `settings.py` file and add the following middleware classes:

 ```python
 MIDDLEWARE = [